 Do you want to learn the all-round business skills that employers are looking for, while working on your personal development and setting yourself up to get a degree in the future?

-This HND Business course kick-starts your business career by providing a valuable introduction to topics including business strategy, finance, ecommerce and marketing.
+This HND Business course kick-starts your business career by providing a valuable introduction to topics including business strategy, finance and marketing.

 It’ll give you an edge when starting your career and give you a solid foundation for further study.

 After the course you can top up to a full degree by joining the final year of the BA (Hons) Business and Management degree course at our main campus in Portsmouth.

 - Havant & South Downs College (Portsmouth)